Grandparents are healthier, wealthier, and longer-lived than ever before.

 And I hope to turn everything you thought you knew about grandparents upside down.

-I’m Olivia Gentile, an author, a journalist, a wife, a mother to a kindergartener, a stepmother to two 20-somethings, and a daughter to two vigorous 70-somethings.
-I recently celebrated my 41st birthday.
+I’m Olivia Gentile, an author, a journalist, a wife, a mother to a kindergartener, a stepmother to two young adults, and a daughter to two vigorous 70-somethings.

-I’m lucky: I was a grandchild until just a few years ago.
+I’m lucky: I was a grandchild until my late 30s.
 As a kid, I only knew my mom’s parents casually, but later, when I was in my 20s and they were in their 80s, they became two of the most important people in my life.

 I tell our story on this site.